paastech-cloud/docs/Architecture.md

 - The Git controller interacts with the host file system to create repositories, and with the local container registry to push images.
 - Pomegranate interacts with the local container registry to pull images and with Docker to handle deployments.

 Most of the interactions between the different components are done through gRPC, except for the web frontend and the CLI, which use HTTP requests.
-Using gRPC allows for a more efficient communication between the components, as well as a more secure one, as the communication is done through a private network.
-While the HTTP requests allows us easier access to the API.
+Using gRPC allows for a more efficient communication between the components.
+All communications between internal services are done through a private network.

 To understand their interactions better, wa can look at an example of a project deployment of a Client.